pekrau/BeerClub/README.md

 # BeerClub

-A web application to keep track of the beer tabs for registered users.
+A web application to keep track of the beer accounts for registered members.